visgl/deck.gl/docs/api-reference/viewport.md

 ## Usage

 The `Viewport` class is normally not instantiated directly.
-Firstly, the `View` class is more commonly used by apps, and even when a `Viewport` is needed, one of its subclasses is typically used.
+The [`View`](/docs/api-reference/view.md) class is more commonly used by applications.
+Instead, internally deck.gl automatically creates `Viewport`s from `View`s when needed.

 However, in cases where the application wants to use "externally" generated view or projection matrices (e.g. when using the WebVR API), the `Viewport` class can be useful.

 ## Constructor